When To Use All Purpose Cleaners

 For floors: You can go one of two ways here!
 Either spray directly on floors and then wipe away with a damp mop or dilute a bit of the all purpose cleaner in water and use the solution to mop your floors.
 As easy as that!

 For wood: Wood is the trickiest of all of these materials.
 Because different woods react to cleaners differently, you will definitely want to test it on an inconspicuous area first.
 Spray some on that specific spot and leave on for 5 minutes.
 If you don’t see any changes, you are good to go!
 If the wood becomes stained or looks wrong, wash away the cleaner immediately with a bit of warm water!
 That cleaner is not for you!
 If your all purpose cleaner is gentle and not filled with chemicals (like the one we love hint hint), then you will be good to go.
 Either spray some of the cleaner and then wipe away or, if you’re cleaning hardwood floors, use the instructions in the previous paragraph.

 And that’s it!
-All purpose cleaners do have their limits (and you will see them on the label, usually), but their versatility makes them a staple cleaner in all households throughout the entire country!
+DIY All Purpose Cleaner, but their versatility makes them a staple cleaner in all households throughout the entire country!